xd2006/AngularExample/README.md

 # AngularExample
-Testing project example for AngularJS application
+Testing project example for AngularJS application.

-This is test task project for WM Reply
+This is test task project for WM Reply.